 Sony headphones are becoming noise-cancelling staples, and just recently, the company launched its own game-changing product in the true wireless category: the WF-1000xM3.
 With better ANC, audio, and battery life than the AirPods Pro, it’s almost a crime to see these buds marked down to $200.
 Bass is well-balanced, giving music an impactful presence that isn’t overpowering on the ears.
 The Sony Connect app also allows users to adjust noise cancellation and sound, though it’s unnecessary since the default settings already do the trick.
 Noise cancellation is where these buds truly excel, resiliently minimizing ambient sound across the frequency spectrum.

 The touch controls are disappointing, especially since Sony demonstrated great progress with the feature on the critically acclaimed WH-1000xM3, and the call quality could be much better.
 Still, one listen and you’re bound to overlook these faults.
+Not to mention, if the rumors of aptX HD support via software update pan out, then these tiny noise-cancellers may very well find themselves sitting in the No. 1 spot.

 Read our full Sony WF-1000xM3 review.